CraftyFella/axonIq-framework-micronaut/README.md

 * ~~Streaming event processor (background thread)~~
 * ~~Try out snapshots~~
 * ~~Try out sagas~~
+* Try out inline projection in the spring boot version of the code to see if the transaction works and rolls back the event store write.
 * Why are transactions starting and commiting over and over again?
 Something todo with the GapTracking
 * Transactions
 * Multi node projections (leadership)